Loading…

 In the 80s and the 90s, the heroine’s role was largely limited to that of the hero’s love interest, either as the girlfriend or the wife.
 Other familial roles like sister and mother had some representation, both there was little to explore outside the home.
 The findings of our analysis should come as good news to those advocating more meaningful portrayal of women in Hindi cinema.
 It may not be enough, but there has been a definite positive shift in how female characters are being written over the last few years, especially in terms of them carrying professional heft.
 Slowly but surely, the heroine is making her presence felt in our films.

-Bollywood Hindi Cinema Women
+Bollywood Hindi Cinema Gender

 Share this Insight